owncast/owncast/README.md

 That's when I wanted a better option.
 Something you could run yourself and get all the functionality of these services, where you could live stream to an audience and and them take part in the chat, just like they've been used to on all the other services.
 But instead you run it, you won't get shut down, and you own it all.

-**Keep in mind that while streaming to the big social companies is always free, you pay for it with your identity and your data.
+**Keep in mind that while streaming to the big social companies is always free, you pay for it with your identity and your data, as well as the identity and data of every person that tunes in.
 When you self-host anything you'll have to pay with your money instead.
 But running a self-hosted live stream server can be done for as cheap as $5/mo, and that's a much better deal than selling your soul to Facebook, Google or Amazon.**

 ---